 Among the estimated 500 elephants found at the Mole National Park are three relatively “tame” individuals.

 Because of the good protection given to animals in the Park, the elephant have generally become used to visitors and allow them to get close during the guided tours of the Park.

-Further in the South, in this savannah, the Dagomba live, a tribe that represents one eighth of the entire Ghanaian population.
-They are mainly farmers and have always shared their territory with other tribes such as the Kokomba.
+Further to the North East, in the savannah, we meet the Dagomba, a tribe that represents one eighth of the entire Ghanaian population.
+They are mainly farmers and have always shared their territory with other tribes such as the Konkomba.
 They build round clay huts with thatched roof.
 The house of the village chief, where the council of the elders meets, is easily recognizable thanks to its larger size and style: it has a central pole supporting the roof and the entry is framed with pieces of burned clay.

 We meet a very large settlement of … witches!
 All exiled from their villages because found guilty of terrible events such as the death of a teenager, a mysterious disease or a bad harvest…they now live all together in a specific place.
 We will chat with them about their life and about the special shrine which protects them, “cleansing” their spirit from bad will.
 Their warm welcome is in dramatic contrasts with the gravity of the stories that forced them to come here.